Neotys-Labs/helm-dynamic-infrastructure/Readme.md

 # Introduction

-This chart deploys user credentials to use Neoload Web Dynamic infrastructure on a kubernetes cluster.
+This chart deploys user credentials to use Neoload Web Dynamic infrastructure on a Kubernetes cluster.
-In the [details chapter](#details) you can have an overview of every objects created in the Kubernetes cluster.
+In the [details chapter](#details) you can have an overview of every objects created in the cluster.

 ## Prerequisites